Funny Stories About the Operating Room

 Surgery is a place where people love to play jokes on the new person.
 Some of the things we ask for are nonexistent...for example:

-"Mitochondrial Welder"--This is often asked for.
-I once worked with a nurse who had been in the OR for about 5 years.
+"Mitochondrial Welder" is something that is often asked for.
+I once worked with a nurse who had been in the OR for about five years.
 We had asked her for the Mitochondrial Welder when she was new...who would have thought she would fall for it again.
 One day I found her and a new (to the OR) nurse in the stockroom, frantically looking for something.
-I asked what they were looking for and they told me "the mitochondrial welder".
+I asked what they were looking for and they told me "the mitochondrial welder."
 I laughed and told them to go back and say we didn't have one.
 I reminded them there is no such thing.